logicomacorp/WaveSabre/Docs/Devices.md

 - Pitch ADSR Pitch which can modulate master and / or modulator

 The naughty step-child of the generators, Falcon can make some rather nasty noises.
 As with FM synthesis, one oscillator modifies the other and can fade between sine and the first 3 partials of a squarewave (same as square 1 3 5 from FM8).
 Generally used for horrifically nasty bass death, but can also be used for nice FM plucks or soft sines.

-### Thunder (sampler)

-- GSM sample player
-- Imports 44khz 16-bit mono WAV
-- Pitch locked to 44khz for all notes
-- Only supports note on event

-_PLEASE NOTE:_ This device is now deprecated and only available for compatibility with old projects.
-Please use Specimen instead.

 ### Specimen (sampler)